Eliciting reference measures of law-invariant functionals: Notation and preliminaries

 \section{Notation and preliminaries}

-Let $\Omega$ be a nonempty set and $\Sigma\subseteq 2^\Omega$ be an algebra of subsets thereof.
-A signed charge is a set function $\mu\colon \Sigma\to\R$ that is additive, i.e., $\mu(A\cup B)=\mu(A)+\mu(B)$ holds for all disjoint events $A,B\in\Sigma$.
-A probability charge $P$ takes only nonnegative values and satisfies $P(\Omega)=1$.
-Probability charges on $\Sigma$ will be denoted by $P$ or $Q$, while bounded signed charges in the spaces $\ba$ or $\ca$---see Appendix~\ref{sec:ancillary} for their definition and properties---are denoted by Greek letters like $\mu$ and $\nu$.
-In case of countably additive charges, we shall always (tacitly) assume that $\Sigma$ is a $\sigma$-algebra.
-To emphasise their countable additivity, we denote true probability measures in the latter case by $\P$ and $\Q$.
+Throughout this paper, $\Omega$ is a nonempty set of states (or scenarios), and $\Sigma \subseteq 2^\Omega$ denotes the collection of observable events.
+We assume at minimum that $\Sigma$ is an algebra, and sometimes adopt the stronger, but standard assumption that $\Sigma$ is a $\sigma$-algebra.

+A signed charge is a set function $\mu \colon \Sigma \to \mathbb{R}$ that is additive, meaning $\mu(A \cup B) = \mu(A) + \mu(B)$ for all disjoint events $A,B \in \Sigma$.
+In this paper, signed charges stem from the spaces $\ba$ of bounded signed charges or $\ca$ of bounded signed measures; see Appendix~\ref{app:definitions} below for more details on these two spaces.
+As standard notation in functional analysis, $\ba$ stands for \textbf bounded \textbf additive functions on $\Sigma$ and $\ca$ stands for bounded \textbf countably \textbf additive functions on $\Sigma$.

+Elements of $\ba$ and $\ca$ will be denoted by Greek letters such as $\mu$ and $\nu$.
+A probability charge $P$ is a signed charge that is nonnegative and satisfies $P[\Omega]=1$; we denote such charges by $P$ or $Q$.
+When $\Sigma$ is a $\sigma$-algebra, we also consider countably additive probability charges (i.e., true probability measures), which we denote by $\P$ or $\Q$ to emphasise countable additivity.
+A probability charge $P$ on $\Sigma$ has convex range if, for all $A\in\Sigma$,

+This property is called {\em strong nonatomicity} in \cite[Definition 5.1.5]{BR}, which reflects that a probability measure has convex range if and only if it is atomless.

-Bounded real-valued random variables over a $\sigma$-algebra $\Sigma$ form the space $B(\Sigma)$; simple random variables over an algebra $\Sigma$ form the space $B_s(\Sigma)$.
-We assume that both spaces are equipped with the supremum norm $\Norm_\infty$.
-All random variables will be denoted by capital letters.
+If $\Sigma$ is a $\sigma$-algebra, the space of all bounded, $\Sigma$-measurable and real-valued functions is denoted by $B(\Sigma)$.
+If $\Sigma$ is only an algebra, we avoid technicalities and instead consider the space $B_s(\Sigma)$ of all simple random variables, i.e., the span of all indicator functions of events in $\Sigma$.
+Both spaces can be equipped with the supremum norm $\Norm_\infty$.
+Their elements will be referred to as random variables and denoted by capital letters.